Optometry: Australia

 To support these courses the Australian College of Optometry provides clinical placements to undergraduate students from Australian Universities and abroad.

 in 2016, almost 5000 optometrists in general practice were licensed with their regulatory body, the Optometry Board of Australia.
 Of these, approximately 2300 were registered with the scheduled medicines endorsement, which enables them to prescribe some medicines for the treatment of conditions of the eye.
+The Optometrists Association of Australia works to protect the interests of optometrists in Australia.

 New Zealand

 New Zealand currently has one recognised course in optometry: